Thermodynamic nature of black holes in coexistence region: State parameters in coexistence region

-{\it State parameters in coexistence region}---The exploration of the coexistence region in black hole systems has been neglected in previous studies due to the violation of the equation of state.
+The exploration of the coexistence region in black hole systems has been neglected in previous studies due to the violation of the EoS.
 Now, we aim to explore this issue by utilizing the ratio $\epsilon$ and taking the charged AdS black hole as an illustrative example.

-Let us consider one isobaric curve with $p=0.9$ shown in Fig. \ref{pTs}.
+Let us consider one isobaric curve with $p=0.9$ shown for $d$=4 dimensional charged AdS black hole in Fig. \ref{pTs}.
 The gray curve denotes the coexistence curve, and below which is the coexistence region.
 The oscillatory part of the isobaric curve in green color should be replaced by a horizontal line, and which describes a phase transition between the small and large black holes.
 Points A and B are the saturated small and large black hole states.
 Meanwhile, each point on the horizontal line represents a system state with the same temperature and pressure.
-For example, the state denoted by point C shares the same temperature and pressure of the states A and B, which are not independent and given in (\ref{tad4}) and (\ref{pad4}), respectively.
-The ratio $\epsilon$ serves as one characteristic parameter of state C, but it alone cannot uniquely determine the state.
+For example, the state denoted by point C shares the same temperature and pressure of the states A and B, which are not independent and given in (\ref{pad4}) and (\ref{tad4}), respectively.
+The ratio $\epsilon$ serves as one characteristic parameter of state C, but only using it cannot uniquely determine the state.
 Since state C actually contains both the coexistence small and large black holes.
 Hence, a second parameter is needed to characterize this property.

 During the transition from state A to B, the molecules of the saturated small black hole gradually transform into those of the saturated large black hole.
 To characterize this property, we introduce another parameter $x=N_{s}/(N_{s}+N_{l})$, which measures the number of the saturated small black hole molecules to the total number of molecules.
 Further combining with the lever rule